 Ms. Brewster: Thank you.
-As a former member of the governance council of the WSCC, I have an understanding of the complexities involved in administering the workers' compensation system in two jurisdictions.
+As a former member of the Governance Council of the WSCC, I have an understanding of the complexities involved in administering the workers' compensation system in two jurisdictions.

-Can the minister confirm how many meetings, and I think we see evidence that you may be in the midst of meetings right now, can the minister confirm how many meetings she's had with her counterpart in the Northwest Territories to discuss the upcoming statutory changes, changes which will need to be considered by members of both our Legislative Assembly and the NWT?
+I think we see evidence that you may be in the midst of meetings right now.
+Can the minister confirm how many meetings she has had with her counterpart in the Northwest Territories to discuss the upcoming statutory changes, changes which will need to be considered by members of both our Legislative Assembly and the NWT?
 Thank you, Mr. Speaker.